Partial Excitation in Parameter Learning: Introduction

 { The rest of this paper is organized as follows.
-In Section \ref{section2}, the problem formulation, the PE and DE definitions, and the aims of the parameter learning approach are introduced.
+In Section \ref{section2}, the problem formulation, the PE and PPE definitions, and the aims of the parameter learning approach are introduced.
 The novel optimal parameter learning method is presented in Section \ref{section3}.
-Based on the proposed method in Section \ref{section3}, a distributed parameter learning algorithm under complementary DE condition is introduced in Section \ref{section4}.
-Applications in system identification and subspace identification with numerical examples are given in Section \ref{section5} to illustrate our design well.
+Based on the proposed method in Section \ref{section3}, a distributed parameter learning algorithm under complementary PPE condition is introduced in Section \ref{section4}.
+Applications in system identification with numerical examples are given in Section \ref{section5} to verify and illustrate the proposed design.
 Finally, conclusions are made in Section \ref{conclution}.}